Industrial Utility Efficiency

 System Assessments

-This food container plant spends \$1,028,672 annually on energy to operate the compressed air system at their facility.
-This figure will increase as electric rates are projected to be raised from their current average of 6.2 cents per kWh.
-The set of projects identified in the compressed air system assessment could reduce these energy costs by \$616,000 per year (49%).
-Estimated costs for completing the supply and demand-side projects total \$525,000.
-These costs are offset by having qualified for utility company energy incentives of \$425,000.
-After the incentives, this project delivered a simple ROI of two (2) months.
+This building products factory spent an estimated \$240,000 annually on energy to operate the compressed air system at their Midwestern facility.
+This figure will increase as electric rates rise from their current average of 7.8 cents per kWh.
+The set of projects recommended, by the system assessment, reduced these energy costs by an estimated \$104,336 or 43% of current use.
+Project costs totalled \$73,000, representing a simple payback period of 8 months.

 Compressor Controls